 Common Causes of Night Sweats

-- Hormones: A common phenomenon around menopause and PMS, night sweats can signify hormone changes, imbalances or deficiencies.
+- Hormones: A common phenomenon around menopause and PMS, night sweats can signify hormone changes, imbalances, or deficiencies.
 They are not limited to women, men can have night sweats too.
 Testing helps to clarify if hormones are the source of the problem.
-If so, then there are natural ways to support optimal hormone production even through and beyond menopause or andropause.
-At any age, you want to support your glands that maintain hormone balance in men and women (liver, adrenals, ovaries/testes, and thyroid).
+If so, then there are natural ways to support optimal hormone production even through menopause or andropause and beyond.
+At any age, you want to support your glands so that they can better maintain hormone balance in men and women.
 We accomplish this through your diet, vitamins, minerals, herbs, and other nutrients.
 This balances and optimizes your hormones through menopause/andropause and beyond.

 - Bacterial or Viral Infections: A CBC or complete blood cell count can give an indicator if there is an active bacterial or viral infection.
 White blood cells known as lymphocytes are increased when there is a viral infection.
 Neutrophils tend to increase with a bacterial infection.
 We can boost your immune system to better tackle infections to kick viruses or bacteria to the curb.